 Source: Adapted from A Year of Slow Cooking

-If you liked crock pot salmon fillets you might also like:
+If you like crock pot salmon fillets, you might also like:

 - Salmon & Lentil Salad